MODEL RAIL 150

-IT doesn’t seem that long ago that we were putting together Issue 100 of Model Rail, yet here we are another 50 months on, marking a century and a half of the magazine.
-Thanks to you, we’re still one of the most popular hobby titles on the market in the UK and we’re striving to keep improving the look and, most importantly, the content of the magazine.
+It doesn’t seem too long ago that Issue 100 of Model Rail was being finished, yet here we are another 50 months on, marking a century and a half of the magazine.
+Thanks to our readers, we’re still one of the most popular hobby titles on the market in the UK and we’re striving to keep improving the look and content of the magazine.

-Issue 150 also marks the 77th issue that I’ve contributed to, having started as the Model-maker-in-residence way back in the autumn of 2004 (issue 73 to be exact).
-Doesn’t time fly?!
-Mind you, I can still vividly recall my first day in the office (and the perilous drive over Woodhead the night before), being given a card kit of a OO gauge narrow boat to build for the review pages.
+MR150 is also the 77th issue with which I’ve been involved, having started as the model-maker-in-residence back in 2004 (issue 73 to be exact).
+Doesn’t time fly?
+Mind you, I can still vividly recall my first day in the office and being given a card kit of a OO gauge narrowboat to build for the review pages.
 A day or two later, my skills were given a sterner test with an etched brass carriage kit of a Night Ferry sleeping car.

 The Hornby 'Castle' made a dramatic cover subject for MR150, thanks to Chris Nevard's photographic skills.
 After a little detailing and weathering, the Precision Labels WR route indicator pack was installed - a demo of which can be found in MR150.

 The Network Rail Class 150 conversion was another appropriate subject for the 150th issue.
 Using a PH Designs kit and a Bachmann '150', it proved to be a challenging - but fun - project.